University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_3.md

 # **6. Visualise the phylogenomic tree using Microreact**

 For this practical we will use Microreact to visulise the phylogenomic tree (`core_genome.full.aln.treefile`).
-Microreact (https://microreact.org) is a free, web-based tool developed by the Center for Genomic Pathogen Surveillance (CGPS) that allows you to interactively visualise phylogenomic trees alongside epidemiological metadata.
+Microreact (https://microreact.org) is a free, web-based tool developed by the Centre for Genomic Pathogen Surveillance (CGPS) that allows you to interactively visualise phylogenomic trees alongside epidemiological metadata.
 It is widely used in public health genomics for outbreak investigation and surveillance.

 It is important to understand that many other tools exist to visualise trees such as FigTree and iTOL.